Finnish conjugation: Infinitive I

-First infinitive is the dictionary form of the verb: puhu-a = 'to speak' (stem puhu), and it corresponds in meaning and function to the English infinitive introduced by the particle 'to'.
+The first infinitive is the dictionary form of the verb puhu-a (to speak), stem puhu, and it corresponds in meaning and function to the English infinitive introduced by the particle 'to'.
 The suffix of the first infinitive depends on the type of the verb stem.
-With so-called "vowel" stems, (see verbs of Type I, below), the first infinitive suffix is -a/-ä, whereas with "consonantal" stems, (types IV-VI), the suffix is most often -ta/-tä.
-With vowel stems that consist of a single open syllable ending in a long vowel or a diphthong or longer stems that end in such syllables, (Type II), the infinitive suffix is -da/-dä: saa-da = 'to get', syö-dä = 'to eat', reagoi-da = 'to react'.
-The first infinitive of consonantal stems always has the weak consonant grade in the stem, e.g., karata = 'to flee' < stem karkaa-.
+With so-called "vowel" stems, (see verbs of Type I, below), the first infinitive suffix is ‑a/‑ä, whereas with "consonantal" stems, (types IV-VI), the suffix is most often ‑ta/‑tä.
+With vowel stems that consist of a single open syllable ending in a long vowel or a diphthong or longer stems that end in such syllables, (type II), the infinitive suffix is ‑da/‑dä: saa‑da = 'to get', syö‑dä = 'to eat', reagoi‑da = 'to react'.
+The first infinitive of consonantal stems always has the weak consonant grade in the stem, e.g., karata (to flee), stem karkaa‑.

 It can be used in a sentence similarly to the English infinitive and stand for a subject or a direct object, without any additional inflection.
-It is also governed by modal verbs like saattaa 'might' or voida 'be able to': saattaa mennä = 'might go' or voi hakea = 'can fetch'.
+It is also governed by modal verbs like saattaa (might) or voida (be able to): saattaa mennä = 'might go'; voi hakea = 'can fetch'.

 It has a so-called "long form", with the ending of the nominal translative case and an obligatory possessive suffix.
 The long form is usually associated with the literary register.
 It connotes either extent or intent: